jrowellfx/lsseq/README.md

   -h, --help            show this help message and exit --version             show program's version number and exit --format FORMAT, -f FORMAT
                         list image sequences in various formats.
 The choices are 'native' (default), 'nuke', 'rv', 'shake', 'glob', 'mplay', and 'houdini'.
 Note that glob prints correct results only if the frame numbers are padded.
-Further note that reporting of missing/bad/etc frames (e.g.
+Further note that reporting of missing/bad/etc frames (e.g. --show-missing)
-                        --show-missing) only happens with 'native' format --show-missing, -m    show list of missing frames as 'm:[<list>]' [default] --skip-missing, -M    do not show list of missing frames --show-zero, -z       show list of zero length images as 'z:[<list>]' [default]
+                        only happens with 'native' format.
+  --show-missing, -m    show list of missing frames as 'm:[<list>]' [default] --skip-missing, -M    do not show list of missing frames.
-  --skip-zero, -Z       do not show list of zero length images --show-bad-frames, -b
+  --show-zero, -z       show list of zero length images as 'z:[<list>]' [default] --skip-zero, -Z       do not show list of zero length images.
+  --show-bad-frames, -b
                         lists potentially bad frames based on the minimum size of a good frame (see --good-frame-min-size).
+Reported as
+                        'b:[<list>]'
-Reported as 'b:[<list>]' --skip-bad-frames, -B
+  --skip-bad-frames, -B
-                        do not show list of potentially bad frames [default] --good-frame-min-size BYTES
+                        do not show list of potentially bad frames. [default] --good-frame-min-size BYTES
                         any frame size less than BYTES is a bad frame.
 Short forms for byte sizes are accepted as in '1K' (i.e., 1024) or '1.5K' for example. [default: 512] --show-bad-padding    report badly padded frame numbers which occurs when a number is padded but shouldn't be, or isn't padded but it should be.
-Reported as 'p:[<list>]' [default] --skip-bad-padding    do not show list of badly padded frames --combine-lists, -c   combine the lists of zero, missing and bad frames into one list.
-Reported as 'e:[<list>]' --no-combine-lists    Don't combine the error lists --no-error-lists, -n  Skip printing ALL error lists.
-Note: Setting --show- bad-padding (for example) AFTER this option on the command line has the effect of ONLY showing the bad- padding error list --split-sequence      prints sequences with missing frames as separate sequences as if there are multiple sequences with the same name, but with different frame ranges.
+Reported as 'p:[<list>]' [default] --skip-bad-padding    do not show list of badly padded frames.
+  --combine-lists, -c   combine the lists of zero, missing and bad frames into one
+                        list.
+Reported as 'e:[<list>]' --no-combine-lists    Don't combine the error lists.
+  --no-error-lists, -n  Skip printing ALL error lists.
+Note: Setting
+                        --show-bad-padding (for example) AFTER this option on the command line has the effect of ONLY showing the bad-padding error list
+  --split-sequence      prints sequences with missing frames as separate sequences
+                        as if there are multiple sequences with the same name, but with different frame ranges.
 Note: this option only affects the printing of a sequence, not in how sequence times are calculated.
 In other words, sorting by time might not produce the results you would expect when splitting sequences with this option.
-  --no-split-sequence   consider frames with the same name as all being part
+  --no-split-sequence   consider frames with the same name as all being part of the
-                        of the same sequence. [default] --loose-num-separator, -l
+                        same sequence. [default]
+  --loose-num-separator, -l
-                        allow the use of '_' (underscore), in addition to '.'
-                        (dot) as a separator between the descriptiveName and frameNumber when looking to interpret filenames as image sequences. i.e.,
-                        <descriptiveName>_<frameNum>.<imgExtension> (also see
+                        allow the use of '_' (underscore), in addition to '.' (dot) as a separator between the descriptiveName and frameNumber when looking to interpret filenames as image sequences. i.e., <descriptiveName>_<frameNum>.<imgExtension> (also see
                         --strict-num-separator)
   --strict-num-separator, -s
-                        strictly enforce the use of '.' (dot) as a separator between the descriptiveName and frameNumber when
-                        looking to interpret filenames as image sequences. i.e., <descriptiveName>.<frameNum>.<imgExtension>
+                        strictly enforce the use of '.' (dot) as a separator between the descriptiveName and frameNumber when looking to interpret filenames as image sequences. i.e.,
+                        <descriptiveName>.<frameNum>.<imgExtension> (also see
+                        --loose-num-separator) [default]
-                        (also see --loose-num-separator) [default] --only-sequences, -o  only list image sequences, cache sequences and movies --only-images, -O     strictly list only image sequences (i.e., no movies or caches)
+  --only-sequences, -o  omit any regular /bin/ls output, only list sequences.
+  --list-all-files      list all sequences plus regular /bin/ls output. [default] --only-images, -O     strictly list only image sequences (i.e., no movies or
+                        caches).
+  --not-images          Omit image files from being considered as sequences.
+Image
+                        files will be listed with regular /bin/ls output unless --only-sequences has been specified on the command line.
+  --only-movies         strictly list only movies (i.e., no images or caches).
+  --not-movies          Omit movies from being considered as sequences. movie files
+                        will be listed with regular /bin/ls output unless --only-sequences has been specified on the command line.
-  --only-movies         strictly list only movies (i.e., no images or caches) --only-caches         strictly list only cache sequences (i.e., no images or
+  --only-caches         strictly list only cache sequences (i.e., no images or
-                        movies)
+                        movies).
+  --not-caches          Omit caches from being considered as sequences. cache files
+                        will be listed with regular /bin/ls output unless --only-sequences has been specified on the command line.
-  --img-ext, -i         print list of image, cache and movie file extensions
+  --img-ext, -i         print list of image, cache and movie file extensions and
-                        and exit
+                        exit.
   --prepend-path-abs, -p
                         prepend the absolute path name to the image name.
-This option implies the option --only-sequences and also suppresses printing directory name headers when
+This option implies the option --only-sequences and also suppresses printing directory name headers when listing directory contents.
-                        listing directory contents
   --prepend-path-rel, -P
                         prepend the relative path name to the image name.
-This option implies the option --only-sequences and will also suppress printing directory name headers when listing directory contents --extremes, -e        only list the first and last image on a separate line each.
-This option implies --prepend-path-abs (unless
+This option implies the option --only-sequences and will also suppress printing directory name headers when listing directory contents.
+  --extremes, -e        only list the first and last frame of an image or cache-
-                        --prepend-path-rel is explicitly specified) and
+                        sequence on a separate line each.
+This option implies --prepend-path-abs (unless --prepend-path-rel is explicitly
-                        --only-sequences
+                        specified) as well as --only-sequences and --not-movies.
   --single, -1          list one non-sequence entry per line (see ls(1)) --all, -a             do not ignore entries starting with '.' while omitting
-                        implied '.' and '..' directories (see ls(1) --almost-
+                        implied '.' and '..' directories (see ls(1) --almost-all)
-                        all)
-  --by-columns, -C      list non-sequence entries by columns (see ls(1)) --by-rows, -x         list non-sequence entries by lines instead of by
+  --by-columns, -C      list non-sequence entries by columns (see ls(1)) --by-rows, -x         list non-sequence entries by lines instead of by columns
-                        columns (see ls(1))
+                        (see ls(1))
   --directory, -d       list directory entries instead of contents, and do not
-                        dereference symbolic links (see ls(1)) --classify, -F        append indicator (one of */=>@|) to entries (see ls(1))
+                        dereference symbolic links (see ls(1)) --classify, -F        append indicator (one of */=>@|) to entries (see ls(1)) --reverse, -r         reverse order while sorting.
-  --reverse, -r         reverse order while sorting --recursive, -R       list subdirectories recursively --sort-by-time, -t    sort by modification time, the default comparison time
+  --recursive, -R       list subdirectories recursively.
+  --sort-by-time, -t    sort by modification time, the default comparison time is
-                        is between the most recently modified (newest) frames in each sequence. (see --time) (see ls(1)) --time FRAME_AGE      which frame in the sequence to use to compare times between sequences when sorting by time.
-The possible values for 'FRAME_AGE' are 'oldest', 'median' and 'newest' [default: 'newest'] --only-show TENSE [CC]YYMMDD[-hh[mm[ss]]]
+                        between the most recently modified (newest) frames in each sequence. (see --time) (see ls(1)) --time FRAME_AGE      which frame in the sequence to use to compare times between sequences when sorting by time.
+The possible values for 'FRAME_AGE' are 'oldest', 'median' and 'newest'. [default:
+                        'newest']
+  --only-show TENSE [CC]YYMMDD[-hh[mm[ss]]]
                         where TENSE is either 'before' or 'since'; only list sequences up to (and including) or after (and including) the time specified.
 The --time argument specifies which frame to use for the cutoff comparison.
 The optional CC (century) defaults to the current century.
 The optional '-hh' (hours), 'mm' (minutes) or 'ss' (seconds) default to zero if not specified.
   --global-sort-by-time, -G
-                        when using either --prepend-path-abs or --prepend-
+                        when using either --prepend-path-abs or --prepend-path-rel
-                        path-rel then this option will sort ALL sequences by time compared to each other, as opposed to only sorting sequences by time within their common directory.
+                        then this option will sort ALL sequences by time compared to each other, as opposed to only sorting sequences by time within their common directory.
 If the above conditions are NOT met, then this option is simply ignored.
-  --silent, --quiet     suppress error and warning messages
+  --silent, --quiet     suppress error and warning messages.

 ```

 ## Addendum - more on installing command-line tools